OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 * ``--password``
   If using GRUB2_ as the bootloader_, this sets the bootloader_ password to the one specified.
-  This should be used to restrict access to the GRUB2_ shell, where arbitrary kernel options can be passed.
+  This should be used to restrict access to the GRUB2_ shell, where arbitrary Linux_kernel_ options can be passed.
   If a password is specified, GRUB2_ will also ask for a user name, and that user name is always ``root``.

 * ``--iscrypted``